-When the EDMG Channel Measurement Feedback element is included in a MIMO BF Feedback frame or when the EDMG Channel Measurement Feedback element is included in a BRP frame with the Sector Sweep Frame Type field of the DMG Beam Refinement element contained in the frame equal to 2, the EDMG Sector ID Order subfield indicates AWV feedback IDs, TX antenna IDs and RX antenna IDs; and the BRP CDOWN subfield indicates BRP CDOWN values.
+When the EDMG Channel Measurement Feedback element is included in a MIMO BF Feedback frame (see 9.6.22.6) or when the EDMG Channel Measurement Feedback element is included in a BRP frame with the Sector Sweep Frame Type field of the DMG Beam Refinement element contained in the frame equal to 2, the EDMG Sector ID Order field indicates AWV feedback IDs, TX antenna IDs and RX antenna IDs.
+The RX Antenna ID subfields of the EDMG Sector ID Order field are reserved when the EDMG Channel Measurement Feedback element is included in the MIMO BF Feedback frame.
+The BRP CDOWN field indicates BRP CDOWN values.
 The EDMG Sector ID Order field and the BRP CDOWN field can be divided into Nmeas SISO ID subsets, each comprising an AWV feedback ID, a TX antenna ID, a RX antenna ID and a BRP CDOWN value.
 Specifically, the i SISO ID subset (i = 1,2,…, Nmeas) comprises the values of the AWV feedback IDi, TX antenna IDi, RX antenna IDi and BRP CDOWNi subfields, where the AWV feedback IDi subfield indicates the AWV for a TX DMG antenna having its TX antenna ID equal to the TX antenna IDi value, which is used to transmit an EDMG BRP-RX/TX packet or EDMG BRP-TX packet with the BRP CDOWN field set to the BRP CDOWNi value.
 Every NTX×NRX consecutive SISO ID subsets constitute a set which corresponds to a specific TX sector combination (or equivalently a specific TX-RX AWV configuration).
+NTX refers to the value indicated by the Number of Concurrent RF Chains subfield of the PHY Capability field in the EDMG Capabilities element (see 9.4.2.250) of the receiver of the EDMG Channel Measurement Feedback element.
+NRX refers to the value indicated by the Number of Concurrent RF Chains subfield of the PHY Capability field in the EDMG Capabilities element of the transmitter of the EDMG Channel Measurement Feedback element.
 Each TX sector combination comprises a single TX sector for each of NTX TX DMG antennas.
-Ntsc TX sector combinations are ranked in the decreasing order of an implementation dependent metric, where Ntsc is the value of the Number of TX Sector Combinations Present field in the accompanying MIMO Feedback Control element (see 9.4.2.261) of the MIMO BF Feedback frame or equals to the number of measurements, which is specified by the Number of Measurements field and the Number of Measurements MSB field of the accompanying DMG Beam Refinement element (see 9.4.2.130) of the BRP frame, divided by (NTX×NRX).
+Ntsc TX sector combinations are ranked in the decreasing order of an implementation dependent metric, where Ntsc is the value of the Number of TX Sector Combinations Present field in the accompanying MIMO Feedback Control element of the MIMO BF Feedback frame or equals to the number of measurements, which is specified by the Number of Measurements field and the Number of Measurements MSB field of the accompanying DMG Beam Refinement element of the BRP frame, divided by (NTX×NRX).
 Specifically, the j set (j = 1, 2, …, Ntsc), which corresponds to the j TX-RX AWV configuration, comprises the ((j-1)×NTX×NRX+1) SISO ID subset to the (j×NTX×NRX) SISO ID subset.
 Assume that the MIMO channel corresponding to the j TX-RX AWV configuration is defined by:

 Hj=h1,1(j)⋯h1,NRX(j)⋮⋱⋮hNTX,1(j)⋯hNTX,NRX(j)

-Here, (m =1,2,…, NTX and n = 1,2,…, NRX) represents the channel between the m TX DMG antenna and the n RX DMG antenna and is indicated by the ((j-1)×NTX×NRX+(m-1)×NRX+n) SISO ID subset.
+Here, hm,n(j) (m =1,2,…, NTX and n = 1,2,…, NRX) represents the channel between the m TX DMG antenna and the n RX DMG antenna and is indicated by the ((j-1)×NTX×NRX+(m-1)×NRX+n) SISO ID subset.
 In particular, for the j TX sector combination (j = 1, 2, …, Ntsc), the AWV used by the m TX antenna (m =1,2,…, NTX) is indicated by the values of the AWV feedback IDl and BRP CDOWNl subfields, where l = ((j-1)×NTX×NRX+(m-1)×NRX+n and n is any integer between 1 and NRX.
-NTX refers to the value indicated by the Number of Concurrent RF Chains subfield in the EDMG Capabilities element of the receiver of the EDMG Channel Measurement Feedback element.
-NRX refers to the value indicated by Number of Concurrent RF Chains subfield of the EDMG Capabilities element of the transmitter of the EDMG Channel Measurement Feedback element.